ethereum/execution-spec-tests/README.md

         Check:

         1. The versions of the `evm` and `solc` tools are as expected (your versions may differ from those in the highlighted box).
-        2. The fixture file `out/example/acl_example/test_access_list.json` has been generated.
+        2. The corresponding fixture file has been generated:

+           ```console
+           head fixtures/example/acl_example/test_access_list.json
+           ```

 ## Coverage

-The test cases implemented can be browsed in the [Test Case Reference doc](https://danceratopz.github.io/execution-spec-tests/tests/).
+The available test cases can be browsed in the [Test Case Reference doc](https://danceratopz.github.io/execution-spec-tests/tests/).

 ## Usage

 See the [online documentation](https://danceratopz.github.io/execution-spec-tests/) for further help with working with this codebase:
 1. Learn [useful command-line flags](https://danceratopz.github.io/execution-spec-tests/getting_started/executing_tests_command_line/).
-2. [Execute tests for features under development](https://danceratopz.github.io/execution-spec-tests/getting_started/executing_tests_dev_fork/) via the `--latest-fork` flag.
+2. [Execute tests for features under development](https://danceratopz.github.io/execution-spec-tests/getting_started/executing_tests_dev_fork/) via the `--from=FORK1` and `--until=FORK2` flags.
 3. _Optional:_ [Configure VS Code](https://danceratopz.github.io/execution-spec-tests/getting_started/setup_vs_code/) to auto-format Python code and [execute tests within VS Code](https://danceratopz.github.io/execution-spec-tests/getting_started/executing_tests_vs_code/#executing-and-debugging-test-cases).
 4. Implement a new test case, see [Writing Tests](https://danceratopz.github.io/execution-spec-tests/writing_tests/).

 ## Contributing

-Please see the [online documentation](https://danceratopz.github.io/execution-spec-tests/writing_tests/) for this repositories coding standards and help on how to implement new tests.
+Contributions and feedback are welcome.
+Please see the [online documentation](https://danceratopz.github.io/execution-spec-tests/writing_tests/) for this repository's coding standards and help on implementing new tests.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.